Salvias, ‘The Shambles’ 2018

 Salvia unknown from Donlens #2 North East Verandah garden

-We have placed these perennials near the Salvia list as they compliment each other and do similar work in the garden design.
+We have placed these perennials with the Salvia list as they complement each other and do similar work in the garden design.
 They have spike or labiate flowers or flower structure which is reminiscent of the appearance of some of the Salvias.

 RELIABLE “SALVIA”-LIKE PERENNIALS .